 Blogging is one of the best ways you can communicate the culture, values, and story of your company.
 Yet, it’s the one tool that seems to be the most difficult for organizations to commit to doing.
 Most don’t think they can create enough content.
 It is daunting, no doubt about it.
-But here is a great starter list to help reduce the fear of undertaking a blog for your business.
+Coming up with a list of blog post topics is a great idea and here is a starter list to help reduce the fear of undertaking a blog for your business.

 I like to start my clients off with one blog per month.
 Twelve subjects per year?
 Easy.
 Once you have the hang of it, up it to two per month, and when you’re ready you can tackle once per week.
 Take turns with someone else on your team or staff to lighten the load.
 Blogs should be shorter than you think so it’s not the thesis of your college days.
 Many marketers recommend blogging every day or three times per week.
 If you are just starting out, expecting that this is a pace you can do is simply setting yourself up for disappointment.
 One per month is achievable and you can quickly add to your routine if it’s working for you.
 Create a twelve month calendar and assign subjects to months that are appropriate for your business.
 Persistence is key!